 - 1.1 This strategy has been commissioned by Rushmoor Borough Council (RBC) to help shape the future of Farnborough Town Centre.
 This considers interventions, actions and the changing role of the town centre, and how development and change can secure a sustainable and prosperous future which will meet the needs of local people and visitors. - 1.2 The habits and preferences of local communities and how they use their town centres has been changing over many years.
 These changes have been accelerated by the pandemic and lockdowns.
 There is a move to reinvigorate town centres to create vibrant, sustainable, diverse and welcoming environments where residents, workers and visitors will enjoy spending time and will want to return. - 1.3 Farnborough is no exception.
 The Council recognises the need for a strategy which will provide a holistic approach to help drive and curate the improvement of the town centre.
 A key principle of the strategy will be to build on the ambitious proposals for a new Civic Quarter to the south of the town centre (for which an outline planning application has recently been submitted).
 It is important to ensure that this integrates seamlessly with the rest of the town centre to maximise the benefit it will bring.
-It also changes the nature of the town centre from a place people visit to become far more of a place people live. - 1.4 The Council has also identified regeneration of the Meads Shopping Centre and adjacent vacant land as a major opportunity for Council intervention in the heart of Farnborough town centre. - 1.5 This strategy sets out how the Council, through land ownership and by acting as a catalyst for investment and change, can secure a prosperous and sustainable future for Farnborough.
+It also positively contributes to the overall vibrancy of the town centre, creating an attractive environment that people enjoy for a variety of reasons, including as a place to live, shop, work and visit. - 1.4 The Council has also identified regeneration of the Meads Shopping Centre and adjacent vacant land as a major opportunity for Council intervention in the heart of Farnborough town centre. - 1.5 This strategy sets out how the Council, through land ownership and by acting as a catalyst for investment and change, can secure a prosperous and sustainable future for Farnborough.